engtuncay/engtuncay.github.io/vue/js-vue-3-2-component-props-emits.md

 </script>
 ```

-And indeed, in your HTML template, you should use this kebab case notation. (phone dash number)
+And indeed, in your HTML template, you should use this `kebab case notation`. (phone dash number)

 - Props lar string interpolation olarak kullanılır mı ?